 The last phase of the retail influencer marketing funnel is advocacy.
 The best way to measure advocacy via social media is with the following influencer marketing metrics and tools:

 - Measure brand mentions from unpaid social media during campaign downtime.
 If users are mentioning your brand when influencers are not posting about it, you know you have advocates that will speak on your behalf, unprovoked.

 - Comments and shares on your O&O account posts:

-- It has been stated that customers are likely to recommend brands after having social media interactions with them (so be sure to engage with those comments!).
+- Customers are likely to recommend brands after having social media interactions with them (so be sure to engage with those comments).

-Critically important to best using digital proxy metrics is having historical benchmarks by which to measure the performance of the campaign vs. previous campaigns.
-The key to executing and proving out a successful influencer marketing campaign is to identify what part of the retail marketing funnel you are in, tailor your strategy to optimize for those KPIs (Key Performance Indicators), and then measure results for that phase of the funnel.
-If you continue to keep track of your KPI results for each phase, you will have benchmarks to measure the success of future campaigns against.
+Critically important to best using digital proxy metrics is having historical influencer marketing benchmarks by which to measure the performance of this campaign versus previous campaigns.
+The key to executing a successful influencer marketing campaign is to identify what part of the retail marketing funnel you are in, tailor your strategy to optimize for those KPIs (Key Performance Indicators), and then measure results for that phase of the funnel.
+If you continue to keep track of your KPI results for each phase, you will have benchmarks to measure the success of future campaigns.